TABLE OF CONTENTS

 Lunges and the Gluteus Muscles

 The lunge is a movement that belongs to the category of exercises known as the closed kinetic functional multi-joint as its counterparts squats and deadlifts.
-As such, like deadlift and squat, the lunge focuses on the contraction of the quadriceps, hamstrings, hip flexors and the gluteal muscles.
+As such, like deadlift and squat, the lunge focuses on the contraction of the quadriceps, hamstrings, hip flexors and gluteal muscles.
 The affected joints in these movements include the knee, hip and ankle.
 (Ekstrom, 2007).
 The squat is considered an exercise for the lower limbs and is aimed at enhancing the function of the muscles that surround the hip (Krause et al. 2018).

 There are many variations of the lunge – the standard lunge and those performed with suspension devices such as straps, cords, rings, ropes or chains.
 According to Farrokhi et al. (2008), the standard lunge exercise when performed significantly increased the femoris electromyographic (EMG) levels of the gluteus maximus and biceps.
 The EMG is a simple technique used to measure the electrical activity produced by the skeletal muscles (Kamen, 2004).